gscrow/dressipi-com/solutions/data-insight.markdown

 - title: Reactive to Predictive Retailing
   handle: intro
   width: narrow
-  body: "For personalisation at the individual level to be truly transformational,
+  body: For 1-2-1 personalisation to be truly transformational, personalising the
-    optimising the product inventory is as important as personalising the customer experience.
+    product experience is as important as personalising the customer experience.
 Dressipi supports the creative process by giving actionable insights that help retailers optimise the product range for the upcoming season as well as more accurately predict the correct quantity and size for each individual location.
+  subsections:
+  - title: "Retailers can quickly and easily:"
+    body: |
-    \n\nRetailers can quickly and easily:\n\n * Explore customers and customer segments across all product sales and returns\n * See how customers match to inventories\n
+      - Explore customers and customer segments across all product sales and returns
+      - See how customers match to inventories
-    * Have a useful, data view of all products’ attributes"
+      - Have a useful, data view of all products attributes
 - title: Key Features
   handle: features
   color: light-grey